secured lock Secured with SHA-256 Encryption

 Pros

-• Snapshot Program Savings: Progressive’s Snapshot gives safe drivers a discount, lowers the price of car insurance in Missouri, and encourages good driving behavior.
+• Snapshot Program Savings: Progressive’s Snapshot gives safe drivers a discount to save on car insurance in Missouri by encouraging good driving behavior.

-• Aggressive Claims Process: Progressive is renowned for its streamlined claims process, allowing Missouri motorists to get their settlements quickly and back on the road sooner after accidents.
+• Aggressive Claims Process: Progressive is renowned for its streamlined claims process, which allows Missouri motorists to get their settlements quickly and get back on the road sooner after accidents.

 Cons

-• Usage-Based Pricing: Emphasized in the Progressive auto insurance review, Snapshot’s monitoring is found to be intrusive by some Missouri drivers, particularly if they value more privacy.
+• Usage-Based Pricing: As we noted in our Progressive auto insurance review, Snapshot monitoring is invasive for some Missouri drivers, particularly if they like less privacy.

 • Above Average Rates for High-Risk Drivers: Progressive’s high-risk Missouri driver rates tend to be higher than those of other companies, which might discourage those with bad driving histories.